 Camping's also a great way to learn outdoors skills, such as how to safely build a fire or use a compass.
 It's primal, quiet, healthy, affordable and pet-friendly.
 And modern camping gear is easier than ever to use.
 But the best reason to camp is that it brings friends and families together in the sweet outdoors.

 Virginia State Parks have plenty of safe campgrounds ranging from state-of-the-art to primitive.
 In fact, there are more than 1,700 campsites throughout the parks.
-So whether you're after a site overlooking a tranquil lake or in the Virginia's unmatched mountains, you'll find one at a nearby Virginia State Park.
+Whether you seek a site overlooking a tranquil lake or one in Virginia's unmatched mountains, you'll find one at a nearby Virginia State Park.